 When you think of tulips, you are probably thinking of Holland and the beautiful Keukenhof Gardens.
 But in fact, tulips are native of the Middle East but the Dutch made them their iconic flower during their golden age of commerce around the mid-16th century.
-Read more about tulips here.
+Read more about tulips history here.

-So why is there a tulip festival in Ottawa?
+So why is there a tulip festival in the national capital?
 Well, we need to backtrack to the Nazi Invasion of the Netherlands in 1940.
 To escape, Princess Juliana of the Netherlands took refuge in Ottawa along with her two young daughters.
 While being in exile, the princess got pregnant and the Ottawa Civic Hospital was declared Dutch soil so that the princess could give birth in Dutch territory.
 In 1943, the third princess, Princess Margriet was born.
 In 1945, when the Netherlands was liberated, the Dutch royal family members went back to their kingdom.

-Upon her return, to show her gratitude to Ottawa and the Canadian people, Princess Juliana sent several gifts, including 100,000 tulip bulbs.
+Upon her return, to show her gratitude to Ottawa and the Canadian people, Princess Juliana sent several gifts, including a million tulip bulbs.
 Since then, the tradition has been carried over decades and the Dutch royal family still sends tulips every year, also known as the “Tulip Legacy”.
 The Canadian Tulip Festival was established in 1953 as a way of celebrating this gift.
 Ottawa even made the tulip its official flower.

 Where to see the tulips in Ottawa

 During the festivities, the city is full of tulips everywhere.
 However, here are THE places to go see them: